-(The author here, who wishes to remain anonymous, strikes a note of caution concerning the popular Dr. Jordan Peterson, guru and sage to so many young people.
+(The author here, a professor who wishes to remain anonymous for professional reasons, strikes a note of caution concerning the popular Dr. Jordan Peterson, guru and sage to so many young people.
 For another perspective, see Scott Ventureyra’s recent article, as well as today’s Nota in Brevis)

 Catholics whom I admire, like Bishop Barron, have endorsed Professor Jordan B. Peterson, the Canadian psychologist and cultural critic.
 The Catholic Register, an excellent publication, calls him the ‘Church’s ally,’ stating that ‘The fire he is lighting… presents the Church in a bold and attractive light…’

 I disagree.
 I was a Jordan Peterson fan – not anymore.
 Having read Peterson’s 12 Rules for Life and Maps of Meaning, and having watched his YouTube lectures, it is clear to me that he is, in fact, a danger to Christians.
 His weak grasp of the Western canon and church history, his philosophical relativism, and his obsession with Carl Jung, point to an ignorant and fearful worldview.
 Catholics and other Christians should flee this false prophet.

 First, allow me to compliment the man.
 As a public intellectual, Peterson exposes the Left-wing madness plaguing today’s powerful institutions, primarily the university.
 Such ideological capture of research and teaching has imprisoned intellectual advancement.
 Thanks to Peterson and others, students are slowly realizing that their humanities and social sciences instructors are often dilettantes, who mindlessly recite the liturgies of Postmodernist religion, while shaming its apostates and heretics.